damiannolan/dotfiles/README.md

 By default, the `.zshrc` file will source any file within `.dotfiles/zsh` that have the `.zsh` extension.

-NOTE: Using iTerm materialdark and vim sierra themes
+NOTE: Using iTerm materialdark and vim sierra themes Needs a lot more work to learn and figure out what is and isn't working or what is and isn't needed... functional for now